Fossil Octopuses

 Evolution

-Precisely how, when and why the earliest octopods lost their shells is, as is so much with these ancient animals, unclear.
+Precisely how, when and why the earliest octopods lost their shells is unclear.
 There are a number of theories including the possibility that loss of a shell aided burrowing in order to evade predators and to find forms of food that would remain largely inaccessible to the fish and sharks of the time.
 Another theory holds that shell loss enabled the octopods to colonise deeper water than the nautiloids and ammonites as they would not have been limited to an implosion depth by a gas filled shell.
 Though these mechanisms are uncertain it is clear that colonisation of the deep sea was extremely successful producing the interesting and varied forms we have today.
-The living cirrate octopod Stauroteuthis has even modified its suckers to produce bioluminescence.
+Some of these adaptions are quite remarkable, the living cirrate octopod Stauroteuthis has even modified its suckers to produce bioluminescence!

 Whether or not the primitive octopods moved into deeper waters as a response to predation pressures (where they presumably lost their shells) is a debated issue.
 This largely depends on whether the Devonian fish and sharks shared the same diet and occupied a similar niche, but with so few fossils to examine it is very hard to determine what precisely that niche was and if competition was really an important factor.
 Another theory holds that the octopuses later returned to shallower waters following the end-Cretaceous extinction having colonised the deep sea where they were immune to the worst effects of the extinction event.
 On the other hand, the octopus is a highly tactile and visual animal with very well developed eyes capable of astounding colour changes; it is unlikely that these features would have originated in the deep where such abilities would be largely redundant.

-It seems clear that cirrate octopuses are clearly an ancient and primitive form; unfortunately it is currently impossible to determine when the more familiar incirrate (non-finned) octopuses evolved due to the lack of fossils.
+It seems clear that cirrate octopuses are clearly an ancient and primitive form; unfortunately due to the lack of fossils, we can only speculate as to when the more familiar incirrate (non-finned) octopuses evolved.
 We cannot even be certain whether the incirrate octopuses gave rise to the cirrates, or vice versa, though the latter theory seems more likely given the recent discovery of Pohlsepia.

 Pohlsepia mazonensis was named after the person who discovered it, James Pohl, and the location, Mazon Creek.
 It is the earliest octopod that has been described to date and is approximately 296 million years old.
 Up until the recent discovery and publication of Pohlsepia in 2000 it was thought that the octopus lineage stemmed from the vampyromorphs sometime in the mid Jurassic, so it is obvious how important this discovery was of a soft-bodied octopod from the Upper Carboniferous (Pennsylvannian) as it pushed the origin of the octopus group back at least 140 million years further.
 It is important to remember that Pohlsepia clearly had its own ancestors and even at this early date had clearly defined cirrate-octopus features.
 The true origin of the octopods must have happened a few million years before even this remarkable fossil.